LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Note, the deletion of an a job is split into two phases, ACCEPTED (202) response and DELETED (204).
 202 is returned until the operation is stopped or removed, and then 204.

-By default, the exported `ndjson` file is configured with public access automatically and with 2 hours expiration time, the randomly generated secret in the path is used to protect the file.
-Please note that IBM COS does not support expiration time for each single COS object, so please configure retention policy (e.g, 1 day) for the bucket if IBM COS is used.
-For both Amazon S3 and IBM COS, please remember that public access should never be configured to the bucket itself.
+Prior to version 4.8.1, the exported `ndjson` file is configured with public access automatically and with 2 hours expiration time using `fhirServer/bulkdata/storageProviders/(source)/exportPublic`.
+The download of the files is best supported with the `hmac` authentication type with presigned urls.

-Note: `fhirServer/bulkdata/storageProviders/(source)/exportPublic` can be set to "false" to disable public access.
-Also, *minio* doesn't support object level ACL, so access token is always needed to download the exported `ndjson` files.
+In 4.8.1, the randomly generated path is used to uniquely identify the exported files in a single folder.

 JavaBatch feature must be enabled in `server.xml` as following on the Liberty server: